Tumkur

+Tumkur, officially Tumakuru, is a city and the headquarters of Tumkur district in Karnataka state, India.
+It is known for the Siddaganga Matha Lingayat monastery.
 Tumkur hosts India's first mega food park, a project of the ministry of food processing.
-The India Food Park was inaugurated by Prime Minister Narendra Modi in September 2014.
-Tumkur is also included in the Smart Cities Mission list and is among the 100 smart cities to be developed in India.
+The India Food Park was inaugurated by Prime Minister of India in September 2014.
+It is also included in the Smart Cities Mission list and is among the 100 smart cities to be developed in India.
 Since 28 August 2010, Tumkur has been accorded the status of a city corporation.

+Tumkur is an emerging industrial hub in India, and has a large upcoming industrial corridor as well as a Japanese township.
+A new International stadium is expected to be completed in Tumkur by 2028, where international cricket tournaments can be hosted.
+The Green Line of the Bengaluru Namma Metro extension is planned to connect with Tumkur after 2030.

 Etymology

 Etymologically, the name of the city is believed to have been mutated possibly from "Tumbe ooru" because of the abundance of thumbe hoovu, a kind of flower, or thamate ooru because of the folk musical percussion instrument thamate, that might have been used most here.
 It is also called Kalpatharu Nadu (land of coconut trees), due to the abundance of coconut trees in the area.

 Another story says that during the rule of cholas Gulur was their capital.
 Since Tumkur is at high elevation the guards used to be there on any hill with tumaki (a kind of drum) and used to make sound in case of any alerts, hence the name.
 The Indian central government approved the request to officially rename the Tumkur and 12 other cities in October 2014.
 The city officially became "Tumakuru" on 1 November 2014.